gaehlerm/SoftwareEngineering/README.md

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
 Set up the Continuous Integration (CI) accordingly.
 It should check the unit tests just the same as it checks the formating of the code and the compilation.
 This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

-With E2E tests it becomes a little bit trickier.
+With End-to-End (E2E) tests it becomes a little bit trickier.
 E2E tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all E2E tests pass all the time.
 Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
-In most cases it is fairly obvious why.
+In most cases it is fairly obvious why and it won't take much time to figure out who broke the test and how.

 ### The Beyonce rule